 magazine collections of a very different nature, it was his oldest

 brother’s subscription to 'Mother Earth News' that Rusty was

-up on a family-owned sheep ranch, it was not unusaul to camp for
+up on a family-owned sheep ranch, it was not unusual to camp for

-weeks at a time, or entire summers, in the remote deserts and mountains
+weeks at a time in the remote deserts and mountains of Idaho.
+During

-of books, and a kerosene lamp.
-We drank from creeks like wild animals
+kerosene lamp.
+We drank from creeks like wild animals, bathed in

-banks trying to land brookies barehanded.
-Despite having few modern
+on stream banks trying to land brookies barehanded.
+Life was simple

 of my glory".
-These childhood years fostered a passion
+Those childhood experiences fostered a passion

-for nature and not only set the stage for all my interests today,
+for the outdoors, and not only set the stage for all my interests

-they are, as outlined below, the roots to every branch of Earthen
+today, they are, as outlined below, the roots to every branch of

 health waning in the late 80’s, I was faced with a monumental